surajbeston/sablekh/api_docs/docs/library.md

 *  This does require the authentication, any user, even without authentication can request this.

-*  Library can be retrieved by sending `GET` request to `ip/get-library` with data in following format:
+*  Library can be retrieved by sending `POST` request to `ip/get-library` with data in following format:
 `{
 	"hid": "491ae542fb36e33d46824bce48468e62fc6bf84dce0775eb3bdc95ca"
 }`